telerik/xaml-docs/controls/radchart/styles-and-templates/templating-point-marks.md

 ---
 title: Templating the Point Marks
 page_title: Templating the Point Marks
-description: Templating the Point Marks
+description: Check our "Templating the Point Marks" documentation article for the RadChart WPF control.
 slug: radchart-templating-point-marks
 tags: templating,the,point,marks
 published: True